MemoryRemind/MemAssist/CONTRIBUTION.md

 Any proposed new features should add to functionallity in a meaningful way.
 Pull requests are always welcome.
 If you contribute your name will be credited in CONTRIBUTORS.ms

 Follow commom etiquite for coding conventions.

+If you want more info, feel free to post an issue or write any of us an email.